MT-GoCode/ad_progression_pipeline/README.md

 `poetry install`

-Deactivate any environments you have, like venv or conda envs
+Deactivate any environments you have, like venv or conda envs.

 `poetry shell` to open a virtual environment with the dependencies.
 Otherwise, you will need to prefix each command with `poetry run`

+If you're using VSCode, it is handy to set the correct interpreter path to `which python` to have syntax highlighting

 3. Setup prefect